Results 1 - 10

 With the advent of portable and high-density microelectronic devices, the power dissipation of very large scale integrated (VLSI) circuits is becoming a critical concern.
 Accurate and efficient power estimation during the design phase is required in order to meet the power specifications without a costly redesign process.
 In this paper, we present a review/tutorial of the power estimation techniques that have recently been proposed.
 Invited, IEEE Trans. on VLSI, Dec.
 1994.
 1. Introduction The continuing decrease in feature size and the corresponding increase in chip density and operating frequency have made power consumption a major concern in VLSI design [1, 2].
 Modern microprocessors are indeed hot: the PowerPC chip from Motorola consumes 8.5 Watts, the Pentium chip from Intel consumes 16 Watts, and DEC's alpha chip consumes 30 Watts.
 Excessive power dissipation in integrated circuits not only discourages their use in a portable environment, but also causes overheating, which degr...

-Energy Dissipation In General Purpose Microprocessors
+Energy Dissipation in General Purpose Microprocessors

 , 1996